slowriot/anubis/README.md

 Example debugging commandline usage: `debug=true dry_run=true ./deploy.sh`

 # Testing a site locally
-You do not need to spin up an Akash instance, or even a local Docker container, to test changes to your Gitpages-style site before you push them.
+You do not need to spin up an Akash instance, or even a local Docker container, to test changes to your GitHub Pages-style site before you push them.

-To test a Gitpages-compatible site locally, use `jekyll` and `bundle` in the publication root directory of the repo you wish to publish:
+To test a GitHub Pages-compatible site locally, use `jekyll` and `bundle` in the publication root directory of the repo you wish to publish:
 ```
 bundle install
 bundle exec jekyll serve --incremental --watch